Sage Karam

-Sage Rennie Karam (born March 5, 1995) is an American professional racing driver who competes part-time in the NASCAR Xfinity Series, driving the Nos.
-43 and 45 Chevrolet Camaros for Alpha Prime Racing and part-time in the IndyCar Series, driving the No. 24 for Dreyer & Reinbold Racing.
-He is the 2013 Indy Lights champion.
+Sage Rennie Karam (born March 5, 1995) is an American professional auto racing driver.
+He last competed part-time in the NASCAR Xfinity Series, driving the No. 53 Toyota GR Supra for Joey Gase Motorsports with Scott Osteen.
+He previously competed full-time and part-time in the IndyCar Series.
+He is the 2013 champion in what is now the Indy NXT Series.

 Racing career

 Early career

 Karam was born in and grew up in Nazareth, Pennsylvania.
 He raced go-karts at Oakland Valley Race Park in Cuddebackville, New York in his youth.

-After karting, Karam competed in the 2010 season of the U.S. F2000 National Championship for Andretti Autosport.
+After karting, Karam competed in the 2010 season of the USF2000 Championship for Andretti Autosport.
 Karam won nine of twelve races and the pole in all but one race and dominated the championship.
 For winning the championship, as a part of the Road to Indy program and the Mazdaspeed development ladder, Karam won a prize package valued at US$350,000 that allowed him to compete in the Star Mazda Championship in 2011, again with Andretti Autosport.
 Karam won back-to-back oval races at the Milwaukee Mile and Iowa Speedway and finished fifth in points, winning rookie of the year honors.
 He returned to the team and series in 2012 and improved to third in points with three race wins.

 Indy Lights

-In 2013 he moved up the Road to Indy ladder to the Firestone Indy Lights series with Schmidt Peterson Motorsports.
+In 2013, he moved up the Road to Indy ladder to the Firestone Indy Lights series with Schmidt Peterson Motorsports.
 Karam won the Indy Lights title that year, becoming the eighth rookie to win the series championship.